Dr Cash Ahenakew, Assistant Professor, Department of Educational Studies

 Currently a PhD student in Curriculum Studies at UBC, her academic research relates to how personal narrative plays a role in the academic success of Indigenous students.
 Jennifer focuses on tying traditional ways of knowing and learning into any curriculum she develops.
 Jennifer is thrilled with her current role as the NITEP Fraser Valley coordinator.

-Dr Archibald (Stó:lō), formerly the director of the First Nations House of Learning and NITEP – the Indigenous Teacher Education Program, and former Associate Dean for Indigenous Education in the Faculty of Education, is on leave until 2017.
+Dr Archibald (Stó:lō), formerly the director of the First Nations House of Learning and NITEP – the Indigenous Teacher Education Program, and former Associate Dean for Indigenous Education in the Faculty of Education.
 Her main areas of research are Indigenous education, oral tradition & storytelling, Indigenous higher education, and Indigenous knowledge systems.

 Dr Peter Cole, Assistant Professor, Curriculum and Pedagogy